FastRabbitON/TranslatorPJM/README.md

 * [Contact](#contact)

 ## General Information
 Javascript application that allows you to translate individual letters in sign language.
-In the project, I use a font made by myself.
+In the project I use a font made by myself.

 ## How to run
 Online [here](https://srv49151.seohost.com.pl/Projects/Translator/index.html) or :